dcooper94/ctf/README.md

 ## 📦 Notes

-- Flags are stored securely in `flags/flag_list.txt`
+- Flags are stored securely in `flags`
 - User submissions are logged to `logs/ctf_log.txt`
 - Challenge artifacts (images, binaries) are served from `static/challenge_assets/`
 - Do **not** expose the `flags/` or `logs/` directory on public web servers